Framework for Veterans Healthcare 2016-2020

 The State Government aspires to have a community of veterans and their families having the support they need to live the best possible life, during and beyond service.

-The veterans’ mental health precinct located at Glenside Health Service Campus, the Jamie Larcombe Centre and the Partnerships Hub, closely align with the objectives of the Repat Wellbeing Centre in supporting veterans and families.
+The veterans’ mental health precinct located at Glenside Health Service Campus, the Jamie Larcombe Centre, closely align with the objectives of the Repat Wellbeing Centre in supporting veterans and families.

 In May 2020, plans were finalised for the $60 million second phase of the Reactivating the Repat redevelopment, including the Veteran Wellbeing Centre, with the landmark project being approved by the Public Works Committee.
 The Department for Health and Wellbeing has engaged with veterans and the veteran community to develop the concept plans and fit-out specifications for the Centre and broader precinct.